 Some examples of this technique might include faces in a crowd, bricks on a wall, a line of bicycle wheels all on the same angle etc. Almost any repeated appearance of objects could work.

-The picture of bottles (left) gives the sense that there could be hundreds or thousands of them – even though there could be as few as 20-30.
+The picture of bottles (below) gives the sense that there could be hundreds or thousands of them – even though there could be as few as 20-30.